-According to Giving USA, Americans gave more than $400 billion to charitable organizations in 2017 alone — a record high for any year.
-With so much money flowing to charities, a well-developed body of law has emerged governing nonprofit solicitation for charitable purposes.
+With billions of dollars flowing to charitable organizations every year, a well-developed body of law has emerged governing nonprofit solicitation for charitable purposes.
 Charities and nonprofits seeking to raise funds for their cause must take the appropriate steps for fundraising activities to make sure that their organization is in full compliance with all relevant commonwealth of Massachusetts laws and federal laws.

 For charities raising money in Massachusetts, this generally means charity registration with state regulators and publicly disclosing certain financial statements.

 Registration Requirements in Massachusetts